2019 SEA Games opening ceremony: Preparations

 Organizers are coordinating with the Department of Transportation regarding logistics for the games including the possible closure of the North Luzon Expressway to the public for 12 hours leading to the opening ceremony.
 Aside from the closure of NLEX, the Department of Public Works and Highways said that the interchange overpass bridge that is connected to NLEX will provide a road access to the Philippine Arena leading to the opening ceremony.

 Around 2,000 police personnel as well as undisclosed number of personnel from Bulacan's Provincial Disaster Risk Reduction and Management Office, and the Presidential Security Group were deployed to secure the area.

 Proceedings

 Pre-show

 A preshow was held at 5:00 pm, two hours prior to the official start of the opening ceremony.

 Welcome, national flag and anthem

-The opening ceremony began with the introduction of two dignitaries: Philippine President Rodrigo and Bruneian Sultan Hassanal Bolkiah to the audiences, followed by performance of the acapella version of the Philippine national anthem – Lupang Hinirang by Lani Misalucha, standing beside a Philippine Army personnel, who carried the flag of the Philippines fixed on a pole.
+The opening ceremony began with the introduction of two dignitaries: Philippine President Rodrigo Duterte and Bruneian Sultan Hassanal Bolkiah to the audiences, followed by a performance of the acapella version of the Philippine national anthem – "Lupang Hinirang" by Lani Misalucha, standing beside a Philippine Army personnel, who carried the flag of the Philippines fixed on a pole.

 Countdown

-A five-to-zero countdown of the large screens counted down from 5 to 0 after the singing of the national anthem.
+A five-to-zero countdown of the large screens counted down from 5 to 0 in Philippines Filipino after the singing of the national anthem.